 No one answers when he calls out, "Anybody here?"
-Guided by the weak beam of a flashlight, Romen searches the lobby, the kitchen and then the rooms.
+Guided by the weak beam of a flashlight, Romen crosses the lobby and climbs the stairs.
 It will be daylight soon, but now everything is hidden.
 He hears a light snoring to his left through a half open door.
-He pushes it wide and dapples the beam over the two women.
+He pushes it wide and dapples the beam over two women.
 He comes closer.
-Both look asleep but only on is breathing.
-One is lying on her back, left arm akimbo; the other woman has wrapped the right arm of the dead one around her own neck and is snoring into the other's shoulder.
+Both look asleep but only one is breathing.
+One is lying on her back, left arm akimbo; the other has wrapped the right arm of the dead one around her own neck and is snoring into the other's shoulder.
 As he pours light into her face, she stirs, focuses, and says, "You're late," as though they had an appointment.
 As though stealing the car was not an impulse but an errand she had assigned him.
-As though what Junior told him hadn't mattered.